Southpoint.com::Travel Destination Guides

 by Carl Burnham

 The romance combined with the heritage of the barrier reef island attracts many to Galveston every year.
-From our recent visits to the island, we were impressed with the range of attractions and unique history dating to the 1500s that makes the island so special.
-With 32 miles of beaches, there are also art galleries, museums, restaurants, unique Victorian architecture, the Strand, antique shops, cruise lines, and other attractions, at every corner, Galveston has an illustrious history of firsts, where the commerce of cotton made it the place to be in the 1800s, giving the Strand area the designation of "Wall Street of the Southwest."
-After the great Storm of 1900, the island became a mecca for tourists, a leading port for industry, and cruise lines.
+From our recent visit to the island, we were impressed with the range of attractions and unique history.
+With 32 miles of beaches, Victorian architecture, art galleries, museums, antiques and attractions at every corner, Galveston is also a leading Texas port for industry and now cruise lines.

-The island has been home to the Karankawa and Akokisa Indians, the pirate Jean Lafitte, the super rich, a few ghosts, and many historic firsts for Texas.
+The island has been home to the Karankawa and Akokisa Indians, the pirate Jean Lafitte, the super rich, a few ghosts, and many historic firsts.

-The city almost did not survive what was to become known as "The Great Storm of 1900", still unmatched in ferocity to any other hurricane to ever impact the United States.
+The city almost did not survive what was to become known as "The Great Storm of 1900", still unmatched in ferocity to any other hurricane to ever impact the United States .
 Winds on that September 8th were estimated at 140 mph at the height of the storm, with extensive flooding and damage to homes and buildings.
 Many did not survive, with over 6,000 losing their lives in Galveston (1 out of every 5).
 The sun shone bright the next day, and the extent of the damage was shocking.
-Like a phoenix though, the Galveston residents were determined to rebuild no matter what the price and banded together in a can-do attitude.
-The city form of government was changed to a commissioner one, making it more efficient in getting things done (and was soon copied by over 200 cities, including Dallas and Houston).
+Like a phoenix though, the Galveston residents were determined to rebuild no matter what the price.
 Oleander was planted throughout the city, soon gaining it the nickname of the " Oleander City ."
-Over an eight year period, the grade of the city was raised, with buildings raised up to 20 feet.
-Teams of men 60 strong would lift up each house with jacks, in time with the slow beat by a man with a bass drum.
-Sand pumped in from the Bay as fill-in underneath the houses, with each resident responsible for paying for their house lifting.
-A 17 foot seawall was slowly built and completed by 1910, utilizing $14.4 million in funds raised by local citizens, without government assistance to speak of.
-It proved to be well worth the cost, as a strong hurricane 15 years later resulted in 8 deaths and only minimal island damage.
-One wonders what more could be accomplished in New Orleans today with such a self reliant attitude, by taking local initiative.
+Over an eight year period, the grade of the city was raised, with buildings raised up to 20 feet, with sand pumped in from the Bay as fill-in underneath, and the 17 foot seawall was slowly built.
+It proved to be well worth the cost, as a strong hurricane 15 years later resulted in 8 deaths and only minimal damage.
 While at Pier 21, be sure to watch the short film, The Great Storm, which includes rare film of the 1900 damage by Thomas Edison's assistant.

 The Bishop's House (circa 1888), the Moody Mansion (circa 1895), and the Ashton Villa (circa 1859), the grand mansions to see on Broadway in Galveston.